cfengine/documentation/guide/cookbook.markdown

 ---
 layout: default
-title: CFEngine Cookbook
+title: Policy Cookbook
 published: true
-sorting: 5
+sorting: 3
 ---

-The CFEngine Cookbook contains step by step tutorials on a wide variety of intermediate and advanced topics.
+The Policy Cookbook contains step by step tutorials on a wide variety of intermediate and advanced topics.

 * [Using CFEngine With VCS and C.I.][Using CFEngine With VCS and C.I.]